vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

   }
 ```

 2. Execute your job by clicking on **Build Now** and check the Console Log.
-You should see the following output after the `sh` step:
+You should see the following output for the `sh` step:

 ```
 openjdk version "9.0.4"